General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Introduction

-The specific deformations we analyze are affine and more generally polynomial.
+The specific deformations we analyze are affine and more generally smooth deformations under mild restrictions.
 We show that when the camera is calibrated and the body undergoes an affine deformation, a matching constraint similar to the classical epipolar geometry can be formulated.
-We show that from two images only, one cannot recover neither the deformation nor the original points.
+We show that from two images one cannot recover neither the deformation nor the original points.
 When three images (i.e. two deformations) are available, we show that in a generic situation, the remaining ambiguity is still three-dimensional.
-However, when the two deformations are quasi-identical (see below for a complete definition), we show that it is exactly one answer.
+However, when the two deformations are quasi-identical (see below for a complete definition), there is exactly one solution.

-Also we show that an invariant shape description can be recovered from 3 images, i.e. from a first view and two other views after deformations.
-The recovery of this invariant does not require calibration.
+We also show that an invariant shape description can be recovered from 3 images.
+The recovery of this invariant does not require camera calibration.

-Then we turn our attention to the case of complete reconstruction (deformation and structure) for general polynomial deformations.
-We show that it can be calculated, from a calibrated camera and 3 images, i.e. from the first view and a two other images coming from the same deformation repeated twice.
-We also show that the number of points needed to be tracked depends on the number of parameters of the deformation.
+Then we turn our attention to the case of complete reconstruction (deformation and structure) for general smooth deformations.
+We show that if the deformation is slow with respect to the time frame and its spatial variations are small with respect to the mutual distances between the points, it can be calculated from a calibrated camera and 3 images, i.e. from the first view and a two other images coming from the same deformation repeated twice, like the affine distortion.

-The case of a full 3D projective transformations is not doable as the deformation can always be explained by an affine tansformation;
+3D projective transformations are not treated as their images are indistinguishable from those of affine transformations;

-We are mainly interested in the theoretical possibilities both as to number of corresponding points and number of images needed.
-We present algebraic solutions and do not treat the numerics and instabilities of these problems.
+We are mainly interested in the theoretical possibilities both as to the number of corresponding points and images needed.
+We present complete algebraic solutions.